 The concept of the destination of immovable property is both the limit of the use that the co-owner can make of his unit and the restrictions that may be imposed on him by the declaration of co-ownership: can one operate a business, practice a profession, or rent one’s unit for less than a year?
 At the same time, it protects it from misuse that may be practiced by any other co-owner or occupant of the building.

 Definition of: destination of the immovable

 Although it is the constituting act of co-ownership that defines it, the courts apply the broad concept of the destination of the immovable according to which it does not depend solely on a clause inserted in the declaration of co-ownership.
-In addition, other elements, apart from the declaration of co-ownership, must also be taken into account, such as:
+This is why other elements external to the declaration of co-ownership must also be taken into account, such as:

 Its implementation under the Civil Code of Québec’s provisions

 The legislator gave great importance to the concept of destination of the immovable.
 Several articles of the Civil Code of Quebec (C.c.Q.) refer thereto: